Introduction

 The Illusion of Safety: Limitations of Certification

-While third-party audits and certifications (like FSCC 2200, IFS, BRC, etc.) are important for food safety, they’re not perfect.
-Certification approaches often focus on checking if the right steps are written down, rather if they’re actually effective.
+While third-party audits and certifications (like FSCC 2200, IFS, BRC, etc.) are important for food safety, they’re not perfect. approaches often focus on checking if the right steps are written down, rather if they’re actually effective.
 This can lead companies to feel overly safe and hide real problems [1].

 Instead of just depending on outside checks, companies should take charge of their own food safety management.